 Godzilla Rock changes appearance depending on the season and weather, from a fire-breathing Godzilla to a Godzilla returning to the sea. ©Tabi Tohoku

-"Godzilla Rock" is the first thing that catches your eye.
+"Godzilla Rock"is definitely the first thing that catches your eye.

 This rock resembles Godzilla even when viewed normally during the day, but in the evening on a sunny day, its appearance changes dramatically.
 With the sunset as the backdrop, it looks as if it is spewing fire from its mouth, and when the sun enters its mouth, it looks as if it is eating fire, and as dusk approaches, it appears as if it is disappearing into the sea.
 Even if you're not a Godzilla fan, you'll enjoy watching this moving scene unfold before your eyes forever.
 Godzilla is truly a world-famous actor

-"Godzilla Rock" was named by a local resident who saw the rock bathed in the sunset in 1996 (Heisei 8) because the black silhouette of the rock looked like it was breathing fire just like Godzilla.
-The best season to see "fire-breathing Godzilla" is around October , and "sun-eating Godzilla" is around April .
+"Godzilla Rock"was named by a local person who saw the rock bathed in the sunset one day in 1996 (Heisei 8).
+The rock, silhouetted against the sky, looked like Godzilla breathing fire, and so they named it.
+The best time to see"fire-breathing Godzilla" is around October, and"Godzilla eating the sunset" is around April.

 "Godzilla Rock" stands tall on a rocky beach.
 It is impressive even in the daytime.
 In the lower right corner is "Godzilla's Tail Rock."